-Lawrence Taylor sixth and Derrick Thomas 14th shows how little sacks matter.
+Lawrence Taylor fourth and Derrick Thomas 13th shows how little sacks matter.
 Getting to the quarterback a dozen times a year is nice, but there’s a lot more to defensive play.

 |Lee Roy Selmon||125||2.86||3.66||1.69||5.35||0.19||7.13|

 OK, sacks matter a bit more here.
 As a group, defensive linemen rate the lowest … there’s just not a lot of opportunity for them.
-Including Art Donavan was a bit unfair, but I was genuinely curious how he’d do.
+Including Art Donavan was a bit unfair; he’s not really in this class.

 Defensive backs are divided by whether they returned punts and kicks.
 Sanders, Woodson and Christiansen actually have higher offensive values than defensive because of their production in the return game.